-3.13 The Council encourages tenants to keep bees, in order to promote biodiversity.
+4.13 The Council encourages tenants to keep bees, in order to promote biodiversity.
 However, the tenant will need to notify the Council prior to commencing to keep bees or beehives on any Allotment Site.
 The tenant will need to demonstrate that they are properly experienced, and that bee keeping will not cause a nuisance to other allotment tenants.

-3.14 Tenants are permitted to connect hose pipes to the main water system only to assist in filling of their own personal water storage units.
-Water sprinklers are not permitted nor are tenants permitted to connect hosepipes to the main water system to water their plots directly.
+4.14 Tenants are permitted to connect hose pipes to the main water system to water their plots directly however care should be taken to avoid excessive water usage.

-Any disputes between tenants should be referred to the Council and the decision of the Town Clerk will be binding on all tenants involved in the dispute.
+4.15 Any disputes between tenants should be referred to the Council and the decision of the Town Clerk will be binding on all tenants involved in the dispute.

-3.1.2 Tenants shall not at any time use offensive language or offensive/aggressive behaviour towards other tenants, Council Officers or members of the public.
+4.16 Tenants shall not at any time use offensive language or offensive/aggressive behaviour towards other tenants, Council Officers or members of the public.

-3.15.3 The Council operates a corporate complaints procedure, and details can be obtained from the Council.
+4.17 All complaints in the first instance should be referred to the Town Clerk, as in point 16.
+The Council does operate a corporate complaints procedure, and details can be obtained from the Council.

-3.16 Each tenant is responsible for providing and maintaining a marker that clearly identifies their plot number.
+4.18 Each tenant is responsible for providing and maintaining a marker that clearly identifies their plot number.